suhank/zea-engine/docs/api/SceneTree/ResourceLoader/JsonLoaderPlugin.md

 <a name="JsonLoaderPlugin+getType"></a>

 ### getType
-The type of file this pluglin handles.
+The type of file this plugin handles.

 **Returns**: <code>string</code> - The type of file.